-Birth control pills are a popular and effective method of contraception.
-However, some factors, such as missing pill days, vomiting, and taking certain medications, can reduce the effectiveness of the pill and may result in unintended pregnancies.
+Birth control pills are a popular and effective way to prevent pregnancy.
+However, missing pill days, vomiting, and certain medications, among other factors, can reduce its effectiveness.
+This could lead to an unintended pregnancy.

-In this article, we look at how effective the birth control pill is, and five reasons why the pill might fail.
-We also give tips on how to prevent pill failure and describe some early signs of pregnancy.
+In this article, we look at how effective the birth control pill is and give five reasons why the pill might fail.
+We also provide tips on how to prevent pill failure and describe some early signs of pregnancy.

 The combined pill contains hormones that prevent ovulation, which is when the ovaries release an egg for fertilization.
 Another type of pill, known as the minipill, causes a person’s cervical mucus to thicken and the uterine lining to thin, which reduces the likelihood of sperm reaching an egg.

-However, with typical use, the effectiveness of the pill is 91 percent.
-This means that around 9 out of 100 women would become pregnant in a year of taking the pill.
+However, with typical use, the effectiveness of the pill is 91%, meaning that about 9 in 100 people may become pregnant in a year of taking it.

-Although the birth control pill is generally very effective, some situations can reduce its effectiveness and may sometimes result in unintended pregnancies.
+Although the birth control pill generally works very well, some situations can reduce its effectiveness, and they may sometimes result in an unintended pregnancy.
 These include:

 Missing a day

-Manufacturers intend for people to take the pill daily for it to be most effective.
+Manufacturers intend for people to take the pill daily.
 If a person misses a day, their hormone levels may not remain at consistent enough levels to prevent pregnancy.

 If a person finds it difficult to take the pill on a daily basis, other birth control methods may better suit their needs.
 A doctor or gynecologist can advise on the range of alternative contraceptives.

-Anyone who experiences vomiting shortly after taking the pill should take another pill as soon as possible and then take their next pill as usual.
+Anyone who experiences vomiting or diarrhea shortly after taking the pill should take another pill as soon as possible and then take their next pill as usual.

-In addition to taking birth control pills daily, a person should also take the pills at around the same time each day.
-This can maintain their hormone levels more consistently.
+In addition to taking birth control pills daily, a person should take the pills at about the same time each day.
+Doing so can maintain their hormone levels more consistently.

 A person should always take the minipill within the same 3-hour time window every day.
-Someone who misses their window should use a backup birth control method for the next 2 days or avoid having sex.
+Someone who misses their usual window should use a backup birth control method for the next

 Many people set a daily alarm reminding them to take their pill at the correct time each day.